larascremin/larascremin/README.md

 ### Hello, I am Lara...

-I am an Information Technology student, with a passion for the digital realm, <br>
+I am an Information Technology student and a full-stack developer, with a passion for the digital <br>
-and dedicated to continuous growth, showcasing resilience and flexibility ✦
+realm.
+I am dedicated to continuous growth, showcasing resilience and flexibility ✦

 <br>